aasharck/audits/audit report explanations/README.md

 1. What if the array length is 0?
 2. What if there are duplicated elements in the array?
 3. What if there are zero value elements in the array?

+### 5. Hardhacoding addresses of contracts can cause problems if the contract is intended for other L2 chains as well.

+Remove hardcoded addresses if any, to prevent issues

 ## Low